- Are You Drinking Enough Water? HOT

 - Water the key to beautiful skin & hair

+Have you ever experience muscle cramping?
 Ever wake up in the middle of the night clutching your calf in pain?
 Often called a "Charlie Horse," this is just one type of cramp that could be prevented by being more hydrated.
 (Talk about leading a horse to water....)

 Also, those with muscle cramps may want to take a banana with their water.
 Potassium loss, often due to taking diuretics, can also cause muscle cramps.
 Potassium is also important for muscle contraction.
 A small amount of potassium is lost through your sweat, and a larger portion is lost through muscle activity.
-The diuretics, which also can cause dehydration, rob the body of this much-needed element.
-Calcium and magnesium also play a role in keep muscles in good shape.
+Diuretics, which also can cause dehydration, rob the body of this much-needed element.
+Calcium and magnesium also play a role in keeping muscles in good shape.
 It is recommended that during work-outs, people drink water or sports drinks (to replace those electrolytes) at set intervals and also to not gauge the need for water by the thirst mechanism.
 Children especially are known to be less hydrated when doing something physical, and therefore may cramp easier.
-Encourage you child, even if they just are active in school gym class, to drink water during the activity.
+Encourage your child, even if they just are active in school gym class, to drink water during the activity.

 How can leg cramps be prevented?

 - Stretch before and after exercising, along with warm-up and cool-down exercises to prevent cramps from extensive exercising.

 - Hydrate before, during, and after the activity especially if it is over an hour.

 - Wear good shoes, flat feet, and other structural problems that make some people susceptible to leg cramps.